Frequently Asked Questions

 - ASL video dictionary for easy reference

-Unlike other online ASL classes, the Units you purchase are yours to keep.
+Unlike other online American Sign Language classes, the units you purchase are yours to keep.
 That means that you can go through the lessons at your own pace!

 How fluent do I expect to be when finishing?